Image Source: Getty

-Countless shirts have been ruined by an innocent hug that left a large foundation smear.
+Countless shirts have been ruined by an innocent hug that left a large foundation smear behind.
 While your first inclination might be to reach for the makeup remover, think again.
 The oil, which is meant for the skin, might actually make the situation worse.

-Turn to shaving cream to remove smears of oil-free foundation from collars, carpets, and bath mats.
+A genius hack that will remove oil-free foundation from collars, carpets, and bath mats?
+Turn to shaving cream to remove smears.
 You can also mix in a touch of alcohol if the stain won't lift with shaving cream alone.
 After treating the fabric, throw it in the wash to really get that stain out.